Lockheed Martin profit up but forecasts lower cash flow in 2020; shares slip

 (Reuters) - Lockheed Martin Corp (LMT.N) raised its estimate for 2019 earnings on Tuesday as quarterly profit climbed 9.2% amid improved sales of its F-35 fighter jets, but shares fell in premarket trading after it forecast lower cash flow next year.

+The company also said the “preliminary outlook for 2020 assumes there is no impact from U.S. Government actions related to Turkey.”
+The U.S. and Turkey are embroiled in a dispute over a Russian missile defense system and its impact on Turkish defense purchases.

-The company estimated 2020 cash flow of $7.2 billion, lower than its 2019 year-end estimate of $7.6 billion, which disappointed investors and sent the stock down about 2.8% in premarket trading.
+Lockheed estimated 2020 cash flow of $7.2 billion, lower than its 2019 year-end estimate of $7.6 billion, which disappointed investors and sent the stock down about 2.9% in premarket trading.

 Net sales rose to $15.17 billion from $14.32 billion.